lirantal/operations-orchestration-backup/README.md

 # operations-orchestration-backup
 NodeJS Backup Tool (Import/Export) for HPE's [Operations Orchestration](https://hpln.hpe.com/group/operations-orchestration)

+**Currently suports only backup of configuration items**

+Todo:

+1. Backup of Users, and Roles
+2. Backup of Flows
+3. Backup of Schedules
+4. Backup of Audits
+5. Backup of LDAP Configuration

 # About
 operations-orchestration-backup is a handy console command line utility which allows to easily interact with an installed deployment of HPE's Operations Orchestration application in order to quickly perform a backup export or import operation.